-The British Columbia Power Commission is a large Art Deco style office building located at the edge of the Humboldt Valley in downtown Victoria.
-Built on a triangular steep sloping site, the building has a four-storey south-facing elevation and a three-storey north-facing elevation featuring a two-storey main entrance.
+The BC Power Commission is a large Art Deco style office building located at the edge of the Humboldt Valley in downtown Victoria.
+Built on a slope, it has two visible storeys on its northern façade and four storeys facing south.